-Note: Do not import the test disk group as shared; that is, do not use the -s option.
+Note: Do not import the test disk group as shared; that is, do not use the -s option with the vxdg import command.

 After testing, destroy the disk group and put the disks into disk groups as you need.

 To test all the disks in a diskgroup